 I will not tolerate plagiarism or cheating and I will investigate suspected cases.
-I reserve the right to use a plagiarism checking service such as Turnitin.
 In the event that I find instances of plagiarism or cheating I reserve the right to report the student to the college authorities for disciplinary action.
 At minimum, the student will receive a failing grade on the assignment.
 I also reserve the right to give students guilty of plagiarism or cheating a failing grade for the class as a whole.